junxit/us-congress-bills-114/bill.md

   > - **(m)** *Venture exchange*
   >   - **(1)** *Registration*
   >     - **(A)** *In general* A national securities exchange may elect to be treated (or for a listing tier of such exchange to be treated) as a venture exchange by notifying the Commission of such election, either at the time the exchange applies to be registered as a national securities exchange or after registering as a national securities exchange.
-  >     - **(B)** *Determination time period* With respect to a securities exchange electing to be treated (or for a listing tier of such exchange to be treated) as a venture exchange at the time the exchange applies to be registered as a national securities exchange, such application shall be deemed to have been approved by the Commission unless the Commission denies such application before the end of the 6-month period beginning on the date the Commission received such application.
+  >     - **(B)** *Determination time period* With respect to a securities exchange electing to be treated (or for a listing tier of such exchange to be treated) as a venture exchange—
+  >       - **(i)** at the time the exchange applies to be registered as a national securities exchange, such application and election shall be deemed to have been approved by the Commission unless the Commission denies such application before the end of the 6-month period beginning on the date the Commission received such application; and
+  >       - **(ii)** after registering as a national securities exchange, such election shall be deemed to have been approved by the Commission unless the Commission denies such approval before the end of the 6-month period beginning on the date the Commission received notification of such election.
   >   - **(2)** *Powers and restrictions* A venture exchange—
   >     - **(A)** may only constitute, maintain, or provide a market place or facilities for bringing together purchasers and sellers of venture securities;
   >     - **(B)** may determine the increment to be used for quoting and trading venture securities on the exchange;